Target-Aligned Fusion for Decision-Sequence Learning under Dynamics Shift: Algorithm details of TAF-DT

-are bounded, preventing gradient explosion while still down-weighting OT-distant (less feasible) source fragments.
-Practically, \eqref{eq:norm-ot-dev} makes weighting scale-free across domains and robust to outliers in $d^{w}$.
-We use $w_i$ both in critic fitting and in weighted DT losses on the source batch (see blue terms in Alg.~\ref{alg:train}).
+are bounded, preventing gradient explosion while still down-weighting OT-distant source fragments.
+After multiplying by the gate $I_i$, these factors are renormalized on the retained support to realize the source distribution $\mathbb P_S^{I_m,w}$.
+Thus, $\tilde w_i$ is the practical counterpart of the Gibbs factor in Eq.~\eqref{eq:ot-weight}, and Eq.~\eqref{eq:norm-ot-dev} makes cost-based weighting scale-free across domains and robust to outliers in $\hat c$.

-\paragraph{Command network $C_\omega$ trained via expectile regression.} The command network $C_\omega$ produces a \emph{value-consistent command token} that serves as an RTG replacement during inference.
-Concretely, we first form per-token advantages from the auxiliary value estimators:
+\textbf{Command network $C_\omega$ trained via expectile regression.} The command network $C_\omega$ outputs an \emph{advantage-consistent command token} that replaces RTG during inference.
+We first form per-token advantages from the auxiliary value estimators,